Georgii Reshtenko

-Georgii Reshtenko (born 19 December 2002) is Russian-Czech figure skater, competing in men's singles.
+Georgii Reshtenko (Russian: Георгий Рештенко, Czech: Georgij Reštenko; born 19 December 2002) is Russian-Czech figure skater, competing in men's singles.
 Since 2017, he has represented the Czech Republic.
-He is a two-time Czech national champion (2024–25), and a participant in the World Figure Skating Championships (2023).
+He is the 2026 European Championship bronze medalist and a three-time Czech national champion (2024–26).

 Personal life

 Reshtenko was born on 19 December 2002, in Saint Petersburg, Russia.
 In addition to figure skating, he also enjoys playing football, tennis, and the violin.

 In April 2023, Reshtenko spoke out against the poor treatment of Russian immigrants across Europe in the wake of the Russian invasion of Ukraine and the failure to separate politicians from ordinary people.

 Career

 Early career

 Reshtenko began figure skating in 2006 at the age of three.
 He was first coached by Olga Arseneva, Alexander Rachinskii, and Anastasia Bunina until the age of nine when he joined Evgeni Rukavicin's group of skaters with Roman Usatov becoming his main coach.
 He won the 2015 Figure Skating Championship of St. Petersburg and the 2017 Northwest Region of Russia Competition.

-At the age of fifteen, however, Reshtenko's father got a new job that would involve the family relocating to Prague.
-Now living in the Czech Republic, Reshtenko would make the decision to begin representing the country.
+At the age of fifteen, however, Reshtenko's father got a new job that involved the family relocating to Prague.
+Now living in the Czech Republic, Reshtenko made the decision to begin representing the country.
 His first coach in Prague was Jakub Štrobl before eventually switching to Michal Matloch prior to the 2019–20 figure skating season.

-He would finish eighth in his debut at the 2019 Four National Championships.
+He finished eighth in his debut at the 2019 Four National Championships.
 That same year, Reshtenko enrolled at the figure skating academy of Tomáš Verner.